ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ### Creating a User Action via the API (create both types)

 ### Creating a Webhook -- why? so we can feed the subscription and happiness info into our other systems? have an audit trail?
-To set up a webhook to use with an Action, navigate to [breadcrumb]#Settings -> Webhooks# and click the [uielement]#Add# button.
-You can optionally give the webhook an [field]#Id# and complete the [field]#description# field.
-Add the fully qualified [field]#URL# of the webhook’s endpoint that will accept the event requests from FusionAuth and set the required timeout durations.

-image::guides/user-actions/user-actions-add-webhook.png[Adding a new webhook from your RequestBin.",width=1200px, role=bottom-cropped]

-Scroll down and make sure that the [uielement]#user.action# event is enabled.

-image::guides/user-actions/user-actions-webhook-switch.png[Ensuring that the user.action webhook event switch is enabled,width=1200px, role=bottom-cropped]

-Next, click on the [breadcrumb]#Tenants# tab and select the tenant the Action will be associated with or select [uielement]#All tenants#.

-image::guides/user-actions/user-actions-webhook-tenant.png[Enabling Webhook for Tenant,width=1200px,role=bottom-cropped]

-Navigate to [breadcrumb]#Tenants -> Your tenant#, and select the [breadcrumb]#Webhooks# tab.
-Make sure that the webhook is enabled.
-If you selected [uielement]#All tenants# on the webhook page, this checkbox will be disabled.

-image::guides/user-actions/user-actions-tenants-webhooks.png[Viewing the enabled webhooks on the Tenant page,width=1200px, role=bottom-cropped]

-Scroll down and make sure the [uielement]#user.action# event is enabled here too.

-image::guides/user-actions/user-actions-tenants-switch.png[Ensuring that the user.action Webhook event switch is enabled,width=1200px, role=bottom-cropped]

-Yes, it's a bit weird that you have to configure a webhook to listen for events in two places, but this gives you fine-grained control across tenants.

 ### Set up the Email
 Set up sending a thank you email to the user when their interaction has been recorded.